DaniilZinoviev/Simple-chat-room/README.md

 # Simple-chat-room
-Write message and see it on UI
+Write message and see it on the UI

 In Version 2.0, should update that Chat Bot (on future)